 This study aims to answer the question: Does oxytocin increase the pain threshold on thermal heat pain in the presence of vibration on an area of skin exposed to a mild sunburn?

-A Randomized Controlled Trial to Test the Effects Oxytocin and Vibration Have on Heat Pain Threshold After UV-B Burn
+A Randomized Controlled Trial to Test Whether Oxytocin Amplifies the Effect of Vibration to Increase Heat Pain Threshold After UV-B Burn

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.